This article will go through how to set up your Windows 10 device to automatically start-up and shut off and at a scheduled time.

 Table of Contents:

 1.3.
-In your Task scheduler Library, select "Create Basic Task" on the right side of the menu.
+In your Task Scheduler Library, select "Create Basic Task" on the right hand side of the menu.

 1.4.
-Give a name to the Task you want to create e.g. "Windows Launcher" and then press "Next".
+Next give a name to the task you want to create, for example, "Windows Launcher", then select "Next".

 1.5.
 Select how often you would like the device to turn off, either daily or monthly, and then select "Next".